-All of the executable for WDCTools can be found in the C:\wdc\Tools\bin directory.
+All of the executables for WDCTools can be found in the C:\wdc\Tools\bin directory.
 One of the many useful tools that you can find there is a Serial Terminal application created by Joe Davisson.
 He has allowed us to include EasySXB with our installs of WDCTools.
 You will find the 64-bit Windows version in the “bin” directory.
-Joe has the latest source on Github and latest downloads at SourceForge.
+Joe has the latest source on Github and the latest downloads at SourceForge.

 We will get started with the MENSCH™ using a simple program to work with the 8 LEDs that are on the board.

 The project file is located at C:\wdc\W65C265QBX\QBX8LEDS\ASM.
 This project has a batch file that will assemble and link the project.
 It will also launch EasySXB.